|

 What Not to Do

+1. Do not miss the point of what you are teaching.
 Getting children to bring money to church is not the same as teaching them to give.
 The goal is not to bring in money, the goal is to teach children to be givers.

+2. Do not bribe.
 In an attempt to teach children to be givers, many people unintentionally teach children to be buyers.
 Without balance and proper teaching, rewards for giving can reduce generosity to an exchange of goods and services.

+3. Do not use numbers to measure your success.
 Just because giving is up this year from last year does not necessarily mean your children have become givers.
 Are you still using rewards?
 Why are they giving more money?
 Try this: remove all rewards for giving and see if the money still continues to come in.
 If not, you may need to re-think your strategy.

 What to Do

+1. Lead by example.
 Are you a giver?
 I am not asking if you are a tither, I am asking if you are a giver.
 Are you generous with your time and your material possessions?
 If you see someone in need, do you do anything about it?
 How often do you share?

+2. Teach about giving regularly.
 Teach about tithes and offerings.
 Talk about giving to others.
 Teach lots of scriptures about giving (Pr.
 14:21, Pr.
 19:17, Pr.
 21:13, Pr.
 22:9).

+3. Be patient.
 Do not get frustrated if it does not work right away.
 Our kids are growing up in a selfish world.
 It takes time to break bad habits.

+5. Let the satisfaction of seeing someone else be blessed be the reward.
 Children will feel good when they see the happiness of the recipient of their gift.
 Let that be it's own reward.

+6. Always give affirmation after a job well done.
 Just as God affirms us, we can affirm children when they have done well.

 Some Ideas